paulrdelg/ros2_rust/docs/building.md

 This uses the [`vcs` tool](https://github.com/dirk-thomas/vcstool), which is preinstalled in the Docker image.

 The new repositories are now in `src/ros2`.
-The list of needed repositories should very rarely change, so you typically only need to do this once.
+The list of needed repositories should rarely change, so you typically only need to do this once.

 ### Sourcing the ROS 2 installation